urbit/docs/arvo/clay/read.md

 template = "doc.html"
 +++

 Here we'll look at reading files and subscribing to changes.
-We'll do this by sending clay a `card:agent:gall` containing a `%warp` tagged `task:clay`.
+We'll do this by sending Clay a `card` containing a `%warp` `task`.

 ## Contents